 Best Credit Cards For Hotels.com

 Hotels.com doesn't have a co-branded credit card as of yet.
 The best credit cards for purchases made through this third party site will be credit cards that feature the travel category.
-This includes:
+Some examples of cards in the United States includes:

 - Wells Fargo Propel Card (3x Travel)

 - Sam's Club Mastercard (3% Travel)